Diagnostics Toolbar

 Geom - Your scenes total geometry size in MB, lower amounts help with performance and loading times.

-Tex - The total texture size of your scene, this heavily impacts loading time, using smaller textures can help keep this down.
+Tex - The total texture size of your scene, this heavily impacts loading times and VRAM usage, using smaller textures can help keep this down.

 No rendering metadata is displayed.
 This is the default view.